 Will I be able to check out books?

 Our electronic collection of books and articles in the Library will remain unaffected during the renovation period.
-They will be available at any time and will be accessed from anywhere.
+They will be available at any time and can be accessed from anywhere.

 Will the computers and other facilities be available?

-Yes, dedicated database workstations and other Public PCs will be available at MLLC at 2/F and 3/F during the renovation period.
+Yes, dedicated database workstations and other Public PCs are relocated to the MLLC at 2/F and 3/F during the renovation period.

 Will there be Library workshops/training available?